pavelmc/Si5351mcu/README.md

 * [DK7IH demo code:](https://radiotransmitter.wordpress.com/category/si5351a/) The first clickless noise code on the wild.
 * [Jerry Gaffke](https://github.com/afarhan/ubitx.git) integer routines for the Raduino and ubitx

-## Strategy is everything ##
+## Set your Goal and make an estrategy ##

-There is a few routines in the Internet to manage the Si5351 chip, all of them has a few distinct feature set because they use different strategies that make them unique in some way.
+There is a few routines in the Internet to manage the Si5351 chip, all of them has a few distinct feature set because they use different strategies (different goals) that make them unique in some way.

-This lib has this key points when compared against other libs:
+My goal is this:
+* Keep it as small as possible (Smallest firmware footprint)
+* Less phase and click noise possible (Playing with every trick possible)

+The main purpose is to be used in Radio receiver projects, so this two mentioned goals are the golden rule.

+Let's list some of goals archeivements and bonuses:

 **Small firmware footprint:**